StellarSand/privacy-settings/Privacy Settings/ChatGPT.md

 # ChatGPT Privacy Settings

-If you're using ChatGPT without an account, click on the question mark icon at the bottom right > Settings
+If you're using ChatGPT without an account, click on the question mark icon on top right > Settings
 - Improve the model for everyone: Off

 ---

 **The following settings are applicable only if you have a ChatGPT account.**